alexmanly/chef-websphere/README.md

 	Key Pair - <your key pair name>

-To bootstrap the node and add the role to the node run the following commands:
+To bootstrap the node, make the node able to talk to the chefserver on it's internal IP and then add the role to the node using the following commands:

+	ssh -i <your private key> root@10.0.0.90 'echo "10.0.0.10 chefserver" >> /etc/hosts;'

+Either use a role:

 	knife role from file was.rb

-	ssh -i <your private key> root@10.0.0.90 'echo "10.0.0.10 chefserver" >> /etc/hosts;'

 	knife bootstrap 10.0.0.90 -N websphere -x root -i <your private key>

 	knife node run_list add websphere role[was]

+Or use a recipe:

+	knife bootstrap 10.0.0.90 -N websphere -x root -i <your private key> -r 'recipe[base-was]'

 From the Workstation log into the node and run chef-client: